octaos/php-integration/index.md

 In order to use your own account credentials, either edit the SveaConfig.php file with your actual account credentials, or implement the ConfigurationProvider interface in a class of your own -- your implementation could for instance fetch the needed credentials from a database in place of the SveaConfig.php file.

+### 1.5 Additional integration properties configuration
+You should also add information about your integration platform (i.e. Magento, OpenCart, or MyAwesomeEcommerceSystem etc.), platform version and providing company.
+See ConfigurationProvider getIntegrationPlatform(), getIntegrationVersion() and getIntegrationCompany() methods, or the SveaConfig integrationproperties array.
+When configured, the integration properties information will be passed to Svea alongside the various service requests.

 See the provided example of how to customise the SveaConfig.php in the <a href="http://github.com/sveawebpay/php-integration/blob/master/example/config_getaddresses/" target="_blank">example/config_getaddresses/</a> folder.

 See further the <a href="http://sveawebpay.github.io/php-integration/api/classes/ConfigurationProvider.html" target="_blank">ConfigurationProvider</a> interface and the provided <a href="http://github.com/sveawebpay/php-integration/blob/master/src/Config/SveaConfig.php" target="_blank">SveaConfig.php example file</a>.